moebiussurfing/ofxSurfingImGui/README.md

                 /* Draw RAW ImGui or SurfingWidgets with ofParameters */

                 // One widget full with and theme height.
-Callback is handled by the param listeners. ofxImGuiSurfing::AddBigToggle(b1);
+The callback is handled by the param listeners. ofxImGuiSurfing::AddBigToggle(b1);

                 // Two widgets same line/row with the 50% of window panel width